jawj/zapatos-docs/src/index.md

 — even if the two produce the same result right now.

-More critically, **never never never** override the type-checking so as to write:
+More critically, **never never never** explicitly override type-checking so as to write:

 ```typescript
 const